LioQing/wgpu-3dgs-editor/README.md

     - Masked modifications: apply changes only to selected Gaussians from selection buffers.
     - Custom modifiers: define your own modification logic using WGSL/WESL shaders.
     - Built-in basic modifiers: color adjustments (RGB override or HSV modifications), alpha, contrast, exposure, gamma, and transformations (scale and rotation).
+- Shaders
+    - WGSL shaders packaged with WESL, you can extend or replace them.

 ## Usage

 This crate provides some basic selection and modifier, but you may also define your own custom selection and modifier using WGSL/WESL shaders.

+You may read the documentation of the following traits and structs for more details:
+- [`Editor`]: The struct that manages the necessary buffers and applies the selection and modification.
+- [`Modifier`]: The trait for modification operations, may be used to define custom modifiers.
+    - [`BasicModifiersBundle`]: A built-in modifier bundle that enables some basic color and transformation modifications.
+- [`SelectionBundle`]: A struct can evaluate selection for each Gaussian, may also call custom selection operations.
+    - [`BasicSelectionModifier`]: A built-in selection modifier that enables box and sphere selections, and manages the necessary buffers.
+- [`NonDestructiveModifier`]: A struct that applies modifications without changing the original Gaussians, it achieves this by storing an original copy of the Gaussians.

 ### Basic Editor